Dual Enrollment and Early Admission Programs

-Any high school student may enroll in courses creditable toward both a high school diploma and a career certificate or an associate or baccalaureate degree.
-Private high school students must satisfy any course prerequisites and meets the following requirements:
+Public, private, and home educated students may enroll in courses creditable toward both high school completion and a career certificate or an associate or baccalaureate degree provided the following eligibility criteria are met:

-- Students must hold a 3.0 unweighted GPA for college credit courses or a 2.0 unweighted GPA for career certificate courses;
+- Hold a 3.0 unweighted GPA for associate and baccalaureate degree courses or a 2.0 unweighted GPA for career certificate courses;

-- Students must pass the appropriate college placement test (SAT, ACT, or CPT); and
+- Meet the minimum score on a common placement test (SAT, ACT, CPT, or PERT); and

-Dual enrollment courses are college-level courses presented on an adult level, and the amount of work necessary to succeed in these courses is greater than in high school courses.
-It is important that your child is dedicated to his or her studies and understands what is expected before enrolling.
+Dual enrollment courses are college-level courses presented on an adult level, and the amount of work necessary to succeed in these courses is greater than in high school-level courses.
+It is important that students are dedicated to their studies and understand what is expected before enrolling.
+Students may lose the opportunity to participate in the dual enrollment program if they are disruptive to the learning process.
 Students must be self-disciplined and motivated to study outside of class.
-Dual enrollment courses become a part of your child's permanent college transcript and are calculated into his or her permanent high school GPA.
+Dual enrollment courses become a part of students' permanent high school and college transcripts and are calculated into their permanent GPAs.
 Students who receive a failing grade may have difficulty meeting future admission requirements at colleges and universities and difficulty qualifying for financial aid and scholarships.

 How to Enroll

 Check with your local college or university to find out what their enrollment policies, deadlines, and procedures are.
 There are specific deadlines for applying for dual enrollment, placement testing (if your child does not already have qualifying test scores), and approvals.
-In addition, if your child is enrolled in an umbrella school and it does not already have an articulation agreement with your chosen college or university, you will want to have sufficient time for the schools to process the necessary paperwork.
+In addition, if your child is enrolled in an private school and it does not already have an articulation agreement with your college or university, they will need sufficient time to process the necessary paperwork.

 Something to Note

-Students who obtain an associate of arts degree while in high school may have admission priority or possibly guaranteed admission when transferring directly from a Florida public community college to a Florida state university.
-However, according to the FAQs published by the Florida Department of Education
+Students who obtain an associate degree while in high school may have admission priority or possibly guaranteed admission when transferring directly from a Florida public college to a Florida state university.
+However, the FAQs published by the Florida Department of Education state,